 This spring has started out very much like the last; cool and rainy.
 At a time when the kayaks should already be in the water, mid-April brought us one of the strongest April Nor'Easters to hit the New England Coast in a very long time.
 Saturday, May 12th was my first paddle of any distance, most years I usually have a chance to paddle a few shorter trips to get my muscles more or less accustomed to exercise again.
 For the most part, it was a perfect day for a paddle.
-At this time of year I am wearing a dry suit along with a neoprene under layer, so cooler temperatures make for best paddling.
+At this time of year I am wearing a dry suit along with a neoprene base layer, so cooler temperatures make for best paddling.

 My friend and I launched from Cousins Island at around 10 am or so; we just planned on a light day of paddling to give a chance to explore a couple of Islands along the way.
 We headed south along Cousins Island, then turning towards the southeast after passing the power plant.
 The day started off a little on the cool side, but quickly warmed up as the sun made it's way higher in the sky.
 The water is still very cool at time of year, so a dry suit is a mandatory part of ones paddling wardrobe.
 We decide to chart our course between Chebeague and little Chebeague Island's to make our way towards an old ship wreck that is located in Chivericks Cove along the northeastern shore of Long Island.
 During high tide the wreck is only partially visible, but during low tide, many of the ships ribs rise out of the water some 10 to 12 feet..
 We stopped on the sand bar that connects Chebeague and Little Chebeague Islands during low tide and then decided to head farther down to get out and explore the island some more.
 Little Chebeague Island is open to the public and is also part of the Maine Island trail.
 During the late 1800's the island was home to a hotel and resort community.
 Thanks to Dick Innes, a local historian, the public can walk the trail and sign system that he has created on the Island.
 The remains of these building still exist, although they are unsafe to enter.
 A Steel building on the southeast side of the Island was used by the military during the Second World War.